antoniopssousa1/antoniopssousa1/README.md

 ## 🚀 About Me
-I'm a Data Scientist & Engineer from University of Coimbra
+I'm a Data Scientist & Engineer from University of Coimbra, and m currently doing an internship at The Loop Co. on the Future Skills academy.